-The appropriateness of a memorial to be read to the Yearly Meeting should be determined by the local Meeting, bearing in mind the one-hour length currently given to this period of worship.
-Ideally, a memorial will comprise more than a straightforward statement of the facts of the memorialized person's life, instead emphasizing aspects of that person's spiritual journey and participation in Friends worship and practice.
-Although memorials normally will concern persons active (or formerly active) in Monthly Meetings or Worship Groups associated with ILYM, active participation in ILYM itself is not necessary in order for a person to be memorialized at Annual Sessions.
+The appropriateness of a memorial to be read to the yearly meeting should be determined by the local Meeting, using the queries below as guides.
+These minutes are generally less than 700 words, bearing in mind the one-hour length currently given to this period of worship.
+Unlike an obituary, a memorial minute emphasizes aspects of that person's spiritual journey and participation in Friends worship and practice.
+Although memorials concern persons active (or formerly active) in monthly meetings or worship groups associated with ILYM, active participation in ILYM itself is not necessary for the minute to be read at annual sessions.

-Clerk of the Monthly Meeting or Worship Group shall send a copy of the Memorial to the Administrative Coordinator at least two weeks prior to Annual Sessions, for inclusion in that Session's Minutes and Proceedings.
-The Publications and Distribution Committee may edit the text of any given memorial prior to its publication.
-See Section 2 i) in Expectations of Monthly and Quarterly Meetings to Illinois Yearly Meeting.
+The clerk or representative of the monthly meeting or worship group needs to send a copy of the minute to the Administrative Coordinator in time for the deadline, generally two weeks prior to Annual Sessions, for inclusion in that Session's Minutes and Proceedings.
+The Publications and Technology Committee may edit the text for length of any given memorial prior to its publication.